microsoft/reactxp/docs/docs/components/button.md

 // Visual touchfeedback properties
-// Disable default opacity animation on touch of buttons disableTouchOpacityAnimation?: boolean;  // iOS and Android only
+// Disable default opacity animation on touch of buttons
+disableTouchOpacityAnimation: boolean = false;  // iOS and Android only

-// Opacity value the button should animate to on button touch activeOpacity?: number; // iOS and Android only
+// Opacity value the button should animate to on button touch
+activeOpacity: number = undefined; // iOS and Android only

-// Background color that will be visible on button touch underlayColor?: string; // iOS and Android only
+// Background color that will be visible on button touch
+underlayColor: string = undefined; // iOS and Android only
 ```

 ## Styles